 If by some miracle you do manage to get your blunt lit up, you’re going to find that it tastes terrible.

-So this gives the weed and smoke a damp and acrid taste that is far from pleasant.
+So this gives the weed a damp and acrid taste that is far from pleasant.

 So if you’d like to avoid having to deal with this uncomfortable and disappointing situation, there are some special tricks that you can use to remove the moisture from your weed.